 Audit Reference Status of Prior Year Recommendations

-2021-001 Implementation of Governmental Accounting Standards Board Statement
+2022-001 Community Development Block Grants/State's Program and Non- Entitlement Grants in Hawaii

 Recommendation

+We recommend that the County develop a program to monitor compliance with the loan provisions in accordance with the County Loan Servicing Policies and Procedures.

+Status

+In Progress

+2022-002 Block Grants for Prevention and Treatment of Substance Abuse

+Recommendation

+We recommend that the Department review the calculation used to allocate indirect costs to the program and verify that it is calculated correctly.

+Status

+Implemented

+2022-003 Implementation of Governmental Accounting Standards Board Statement

+Recommendation

 We recommend that the County implement GASB Statement No. 84 and classify all fiduciary funds and all additions and deductions.

 Status

 Not Implemented

-2021-002 Receivables
+2022-004 Receivables

 Recommendation

 We recommend that the County review receivables and allowance for doubtful accounts at year-end to determine if they have properly accrued all necessary receivables and allowances.

 Status

-Partially Implemented
+Not Implemented